raul23/search-ebooks/README.rst

 * **Python**: >= **3.6**
 * `diskcache`_ >= **5.2.1** for caching persistently the converted files into ``.txt``
 * `pyebooktools`_ >= **0.1.0a3** for converting files to ``.txt`` (see `convert_to_txt.py`_)
-  along with its library module `lib.py`_ that has useful functions for building ebook management scripts.
+  along with its library `lib.py`_ that has useful functions for building ebook management scripts.

 Other dependencies